Australia's RBA cuts rates to record low, market hankers for more

 LOWER A$ NEEDED

-It was the RBA's first easing since August 2013 and marked a sharp turnaround from its previous meeting in December when it had signaled a period of stability for policy.
+It was the RBA's first easing since August 2013 and marked a sharp turnaround from its previous meeting in December when it had signalled a period of stability for policy.

 The move was partly aimed at offsetting painful price declines for many of Australia's resource exports which are hurting both company profits and mining investment.